ksnortum/find-words-java/README.md

 # README for scrabble-words-java #

-**scrabble-words-java** is a JavaFx implementation of my project [scrabble-words](https://github.com/ksnortum/scrabble-words), originally written in Perl as a command line program.
+**scrabble-words-java** is a JavaFX implementation of my project [scrabble-words](https://github.com/ksnortum/scrabble-words), originally written in Perl as a command line program.

 ## Requirements ##